ciarajudge/EpiFusion_PublicationRepo/README.md

 # EpiFusion Publication Repository
 This repository houses the data and code to fully reproduce the results of the paper 'EpiFusion: Joint inference of the effective reproduction number by integrating phylodynamic and epidemiological modelling with particle filtering'.
 By cloning this repository and following the instructions in this README and in the `figures_and_tables.Rmd` file, you will be able to fully reproduce the results in the paper, including the appendix.

+## EpiFusion executable
+This repo contains [EpiFusion.jar](https://github.com/ciarajudge/EpiFusion_PublicationRepo/blob/main/EpiFusion.jar), the jar file used to run the models in this paper.
+We include it so that if there are any future versions of EpiFusion on the main repo, it is still easy to replicate the results of this paper.

 ## Main Sections of the Paper
 ### 1. Likelihood Comparison
 To validate our discretised phylogenetic likelihood we compared the likelihood of ranges of parameters given the same dataset under a Phylo-Only EpiFusion model to a BDSky model.
 We repeated this on a selection of 7 total datasets with different true parameters for `beta`, `gamma` and `psi`, trying 3 different true values of each.
 This required the automated creation and running of 450 EpiFusion parameter files.
 Scripts to recreate this section, as well as further information, is in the `Likelihood_Comparison` folder.